-Before removing the existing bulb, turn off the power supply and make sure that the oven and bulb have cooled.
+Before removing the existing bulb, turn off the power supply and make sure that the oven is cool.
 Open the oven door and remove the oven shelves.

-Remove the bulb cover by turning it a quarter turn, counterclockwise.
+Unscrew the bulb cover by turning counter-clockwise.
 It may be very stiff (Fig. 7.2).